emrgnt-cmplxty/fermi/docs/docs/3.tutorials/nfts/9-series.md

 #### Required Deposit

-As we went over in the [minting section](2-minting.md#storage-implications) of this tutorial, all information stored on the contract costs $Axion.
+As we went over in the [minting section](2-minting.md#storage-implications) of this tutorial, all information stored on the contract costs $Fermi.
 When minting, there is a required deposit to pay for this storage.
 For *this contract*, a series price can also be specified by the owner when the series is created.
 This price will be used for **all** NFTs in the series when they are minted.
 If the price is specified, the deposit must cover both the storage as well as the price.

 If a price **is specified** and the user more deposit than what is necessary, the excess is sent to the **series owner**.
 There is also *no restriction* on who can mint tokens for series that have a price.
 The caller does **not** need to be an approved minter.